 Adapting Your House for a Person with Down's Syndrome

-Johnson added that no matter what you are looking at in the home – from door knobs and latches, to appliances and plumbing, the more basic the better.
+Johnson added that no matter what you are looking at in the home – from door knobs and latches to appliances and plumbing, the more basic the better.

 In terms of appliances, nothing is more important than safe usage of a stovetop.
 “There is a type of stovetop you can purchase, for example, that has a relational pattern between the burners and the knobs.
-There are pictures on the knobs so that the person doesn’t even need to be able to read,” said Johnson.
+There are pictures on the knobs so that the person doesn’t even need to be able to read,” explained Johnson.

 Johnson agreed with Kenny that adaptations to the home for a person with Down’s syndrome are very individual, and that professional guidance is a good idea.
-Kenny also suggested The National Down’s Syndrome Society for further assistance.
+Kenny also advocated The National Down’s Syndrome Society for further assistance.

-Cris Carl writes for Networx.com
+Cris Carl writes for Networx.com.